aleix10kst/nextjs-starter-template/README.md

 ## 💡 Tips

-- Always run `yarn lint` to check for any linting errors in the code.
+- Always run `pnpm lint` to check for any linting errors in the code.
 - Customize the base styles in `styles/tailwind.css` to fit the branding of your project.
 - Keep the components modular and reusable for scalability.